nhu313/blog/processes.md

 #PID<0.65.0>
 ```

-What happened here?
+What happened?
 We created a process and told it to print `I'm alive!`.
 Our process executed right away.
 Then it exited because it was done with the task.
 The second line `#PID<0.65.0>` is the process identifier (PID).
 It is the return value when we call `spawn`.
 PID are unique.
 We can use it find more information about the process or send messages to it.
 Note your PID number maybe be different than mine.
 To see that spawn actually create a new process, let's print out its PID.

 ```bash
 > self